 Body tremors can stem from a neurological condition, such as Parkinson’s disease, medication use, anxiety, and other causes.
-Treatments will depend on the cause but may include medication, surgery, and lifestyle remedies.
+Treatments for body tremors and shaking will depend on the cause but may include medication, surgery, and lifestyle remedies.

 A body tremor is an involuntary muscle contraction with a rhythmic pattern that causes shaking in one or more body parts.

 This article outlines the different types of body tremors and their causes.
 We also describe the available treatment options for body tremors.

 Medical experts classify body tremors into two categories.
 These categories are resting tremors and action tremors.

 Resting tremors occur in a body part that is relaxed and completely supported by gravity.
 For example, a person may experience a resting tremor in their hands when the hands are resting on their lap.

 - Kinetic tremor: Shaking occurs with any type of voluntary movement.

 - Intention tremor: Shaking occurs with target directed movements, such as touching the nose.
 The tremor typically worsens as a person draws closer to the target.

 - Task specific tremor: Shaking is only present when performing highly skilled or goal oriented tasks.
 For example, a person may experience this tremor when writing, drawing, or speaking.